quicwg/multipath/draft-ietf-quic-multipath.md

 ## PATH_CID_BLOCKED frames {#path-cid-blocked-frame}

-A sender SHOULD send a PATH_CID_BLOCKED frame (type=0x15228c0e) when it wishes to open a path but is unable to do so because there are no unused Connection IDs available for the corresponding Path IDs.
+A sender SHOULD send a PATH_CID_BLOCKED frame (type=0x15228c0e) when it wishes to open a path but is unable to do so because there are no unused connection IDs available for the corresponding Path IDs.

 Note that PATH_CID_BLOCKED frame is informational.
-Sending a PATH_CID_BLOCKED frame does not imply a particular action from the peer, but informs the peer that the absence of unused Connection IDs prevented the creation of this path.
+Sending a PATH_CID_BLOCKED frame does not imply a particular action from the peer, but informs the peer that the absence of unused connection IDs prevented the creation of this path.

 PATH_CID_BLOCKED frames are formatted as shown in {{fig-path-cid-blocked-frame-format}}.